pathetic/tauri-room-manager/README.md

     > View all your reservations in a Table
     > Create/Update/Delete reservations with ease
 - Availability Verification
-    > heck which rooms are available within a specified timeframe
+    > Check which rooms are available within a specified timeframe

 # 🔧 Setup
 - Make sure you have the last version of rust and nodejs installed.